WithSecureOpenSource/pytest-rts/README.md

 ### Usage as a module (no source code)

+1. Add your public key to github profile
-Just add `git+ssh://git@github.com/F-Secure/tests-selector.git#egg=tests-selector` as a dependency to `requirements.txt`
+2. Add `git+ssh://git@github.com/F-Secure/tests-selector.git#egg=tests-selector` as a dependency to `requirements.txt`

 ### Initialization

-1. checkout the project
+1. Checkout the project
-2. in project directory run `make install` - that will:
+2. In project directory run `make install` - that will:
   * create virtual environment
   * download all the dependencies
   * install `tests_selector` as a tool
-3. switch to directory with target project
+3. Switch to directory with target project
-4. install all the dependencies needed for testing (should be installed into the same tests_selector virtual environment)
+4. Install all the dependencies needed for testing (should be installed into the same tests_selector virtual environment)
-5. go back to `tests_selector` directory
-7. execute `tests_selector_init path/to/target_project` (note: a `.coveragerc`-file is required to be placed to the target project folder at the moment to specify which files are ignored during coverage collection and to prevent errors.
-Example file is in this project root)
+5. Execute `tests_selector_init`

 ### Running tests related to the changes